This is an introductory guide to digital security for the family and friends who've asked what a password manager is.

 - Update EVERYTHING.
 Don’t click postpone or ignore on those pop up updates.
 Software updates are most often released in response to reported security vulnerabilities.
 Leaving your devices unpatched can leave them vulnerable to attack.

 - Back up your data regularly in case you are infected with malware.
+You can use iCloud (but make sure you've used a secure password!), or other cloud service, or a physical hard drive (I use this one)

 - Limit the number of internet-connected devices you have.
 Think before purchasing devices with internet connectivity.
 Is an internet connected kettle worth the potential security vulnerabilities (spoiler alert: it usually isn’t.)?
 Internet of Things devices are rarely updated and generally aren’t designed with security in mind.
 That means they’re often riddled with vulnerabilities and if they’re on your home wifi network, can leave hackers an easy way in.
+Often (but not always), more expensive devices will do a better job of protecting your security.

 - Avoid connecting to free wifi hotspots.
 Free wifi hotspots are often targeted by hackers and can put you at risk of MitM attacks (Man in the Middle Attacks, where a hacker spies on your internet traffic, and may even modify it without you knowing).
 If you can’t avoid connecting to these hotspots, buy a VPN service.